Peoria City Hall

-Peoria City Hall, located in the United States city of Peoria, Illinois, was designed and built by Reeves and Baillee in 1897 for US$271,500.
-The city hall was dedicated January 5 to January 7, 1899.
-The building is still Peoria's city hall and is listed on the National Register of Historic Places.
-The Peoria Civic Center was built behind it in 1982.
+Peoria City Hall, located in the United States city of Peoria, Illinois, is a historic red sandstone building designed by Reeves and Baillee.
+The city hall was built in 1897 and dedicated in January 1899.
+The building is still Peoria's city hall.

+Architecture

+Peoria City Hall was designed and built by Reeves and Baillee in 1897 for US$271,500.

+The Flemish Renaissance structure was designed so that any one of its four sides could serve as the front.
+The exterior is red sandstone from the Lake Superior region, quarried in 1890.